Peace Pipe Line: Increased output and expansion

 From 1962 to 1965 there was an increase of 10,300 barrels/day to the pipeline system.
 In early 1965, The company began construction of the Edmonton Control Centre and a microwave radio communication system to enhance its operational efficiency.
 By the end of this year, the company's throughput was an average 55,562 barrels/day with over 691 miles (1112 km) of pipe.
 By the end of this year, approximately 55% of the stream came from the owners’ production.
-Construction began on a 20-inch line from Valleyview to Zama, north-west of High Level, Alberta, whish was complete in mid-March 1968.
+Construction began on a 20-inch line from Valleyview to Zama, north-west of High Level, Alberta, which was complete in mid-March 1968.

 In 1968, part of the Fox Creek to Edmonton upgrade to a 20-inch line was completed as part of a looping system.
 Peace River Oil now had a throughput of over 71,000 barrels/day, with five separate streams of oil being transported, and a total of 1151 miles (1852 km) of pipe with 61 employees.
 With so much growth, additional shares were issued, increasing the total to 389,055.

 Beginning in 1969, Peace River Oil's volumes of crude oil and natural gas liquids coming into Fox Creek had insufficient capacity to Edmonton with only one line.
 78 miles (125 km) of 20-inch line was built to complete the looping of line between Fox Creek and Edmonton.
 The 20-inch portion of line was used for crude oil service, and the adjacent 12-inch line was used for condensate and LPGs.

 The Zama field north-west of High Level, Alberta, never had realized oil production as projected, however, had substantial dry gas production.
 As such, Peace River Oil's 20-inch pipeline from Zama to Valleyview (Northwest System) had difficulty delivering profitability, and in 1971, the Peace River Oil Pipe Line sold the Northwest system to Alberta Gas Trunk Line for approximately $25 million.
 This sale affected Peace River Oil's throughput and reduced crude oil volumes by 12,300 barrels/day and reduced the staff to 58 employees.
 Peace River Oil Pipe Line negotiated long-term throughput agreements with three major gas plants in the Kaybob South area this year.